AlexPoltak/vrs_cvicenie_3/README.md

  specific format.
 For manipulating with these data in this class, it is necessary to change the internal data format to our format.
 This is done using app InternalOptechToCreatorOptechModificator.
- This class inherited methods from baselidarreader class.
+ This class inherits methods from baselidarreader class.

 ```diff
 - see baselidarreader section